MIMUW-RL/space-gym/README.md

 # Conclusions and Future Work

-There is still a significant room for improving the performance of RL agents in the presented environments.
-One particulary promising direction is to try a safety RL method.
-We expect that better shaped reward functions and extended observation vectors may result in significant performance improvements as well.
+There is still significant room for improving the performance of RL agents in the presented environments.
+One particularly promising direction is to try a safety RL method.
+We expect that better-shaped reward functions and extended observation vectors may result in significant performance improvements as well.

-We could not explain the dramatic performance drop when increasing the number of planets from 2 upto 3.
-The measured human baseline score is similar for the 2 planets env. and is significantly smaller for the case of 3 planets.
+We could not explain the dramatic performance drop when increasing the number of planets from 2 up to 3.
+The measured human baseline score is similar for the two planets env and is significantly smaller for the case of 3 planets.

 # Implementation Remarks